kamsar/Rhino/readme.md

 ## TODO ##

 * Presently the provider indexes an entire database.
 The goal is to make it include only parts of the database (e.g. act as a data provider in concert with the SQL provider on the master database)
+    * This is mostly working.
+Need to test all the various methods and make sure the filtering works in all cases.
 * Cache invalidation with a FileSystemWatcher (when serialized items change, invalidate the cache for them).
 This is handled if the change is made by Rhino, but not if say SCM updates change files on disk.
 * Ability to exclude certain portions of an included path, ala a serialization preset
 * Option to 'auto-load' an included path: if the serialization root path for an inclusion is empty, fill it using the SQL provider's set of items.
 This would make installation really easy.